Aziz-Karamiani/Java-Design-Pattern/Readme.md

 **`Programming to an interface:`** Programming to an interface means designing code based on abstractions (interfaces or abstract classes) rather than concrete implementations.
 In this approach, objects interact with each other through predefined interfaces or abstract methods, which define what an object should do, but not how it does it.
 This encourages loose coupling between components, allowing them to be interchangeable, more flexible, and easier to maintain.
 In Java, for example, the interface keyword is used to define a contract that classes must follow by implementing its methods.
 Alternatively, an abstract class can define both abstract methods (requiring implementation) and concrete methods (already implemented).
 Clients (objects) rely on the abstraction, not the concrete class, allowing developers to change the underlying implementation without modifying the client code.
 This is a core principle of object-oriented design, enabling polymorphism and promoting scalable, modular applications.

+**`Composition Over Inheritance:`** Composition Over Inheritance is a design principle in object-oriented programming that suggests favoring object composition over class inheritance to achieve code reuse and flexibility.
+Inheritance creates a hierarchical relationship between classes, where a subclass inherits properties and behaviors from a superclass.
+However, this can lead to tight coupling, limited flexibility, and difficulty in maintaining code.
+Composition, on the other hand, allows an object to achieve behavior by containing other objects (with specific functionality), rather than inheriting from a parent class.
+By using interfaces or abstract classes, objects can implement or define specific behaviors without being tied to a rigid inheritance chain, allowing for more modular, adaptable, and maintainable code.
+Instead of inheriting behavior, objects "compose" their functionality by delegating tasks to other objects or implementing the desired interfaces.
+### Benefits of Composition Over Inheritance

+1. **Flexibility and Modularity**: Composition allows you to mix and match behaviors at runtime, making it easier to add or modify functionality without altering existing class hierarchies.

+2. **Reduced Coupling**: By using composition, classes are not tightly bound to a parent class, avoiding the fragile base class problem.
+This reduces dependencies and makes the system easier to maintain.

+3. **Reusability**: Behaviors encapsulated in components can be reused across multiple classes, leading to code reuse without forcing a rigid inheritance structure.

+4. **Better Testability**: Composed objects can be independently tested, promoting unit testing, as smaller, focused objects are easier to isolate and test than large inheritance hierarchies.

+5. **Simplified Hierarchy**: Composition avoids deep inheritance chains, which can become complex and hard to understand.
+It keeps the system simpler and easier to maintain.

+6. **Encapsulation**: Composition encourages better encapsulation of individual components.
+Each class focuses on one task, leading to a more maintainable design.

+7. **Runtime Flexibility**: With composition, behaviors can be swapped out or changed at runtime, unlike inheritance which is set at compile-time.

+8. **Adapts to Change**: Systems using composition are more adaptable to change because components can evolve independently without impacting a whole class hierarchy.

+9. **Avoids Inheritance Pitfalls**: Composition prevents issues like the diamond problem and brittle base class, common pitfalls in deep inheritance hierarchies.

+10. **Promotes Interface Segregation**: Composition aligns well with the Interface Segregation Principle (ISP) by allowing objects to implement only the behavior they need, rather than inheriting unnecessary functionality.